Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Living in Surrey, British Columbia, allows residents to enjoy beautiful urban forests, clean beaches, golf courses, and great eco-tourism opportunities.

 Surrey is the second-largest city by population in British Columbia and is only 23 km from Vancouver Centre.
-And, housing is more affordable than in Vancouver.
-So, many people choose to live in Surrey and commute to Vancouver for work if necessary.
+Housing is more affordable than in Vancouver.
+So, many people choose to live in Surrey and commute to Vancouver for work.

 This city was incorporated in 1879.
-It was named after Surrey, England because it had land that looked like the region.
+It was named after Surrey, England, because it had land that looked like the region.
 The Pattullo Bridge was completed in 1937.
 This allowed the city to expand.
-Surrey was granted city status in 1993 after significant population growth in the 1980s and 1990s.
+Surrey was granted city status in 1993 after large population growth in the 1980s and ’90s.

 How Many People Live in Surrey, British Columbia?